 Excel VBA Editor

 VBA Editor is a place where we write VBA code and create macros.
-Whatever the code we write will be in the background to the excel file with which it is linked and once we run the code every process will happen in the background and what we see is the output in excel file.
+Whatever the code we write will be in the background to the excel file with which it is linked, and once we run the code, every process will happen in the background and what we see is the output in the excel file.
 We always need to activate VBA Editor when we want to see that.
 And there are many ways to do it.
 We will be seeing the process of using VBA Editor for MS Excel only.
 But for all other Microsoft products has the same ways of using Visual Basic Editor.

 How to Open VBA Editor in Excel VBA?

 We will learn different examples of Open Visual Basic Editor in Excel.

 If we have selected the option for Developer ribbon from the File menu option, then we would probably see the Developer menu tab in the Menu bar at the top.
 To access VBA Editor, go to the Developer tab and select the Visual Basic option under the Code section, as shown below.